 - Objective 1a: MCBH will provide informing materials in English and Spanish in our clinics and wellness centers.
 MET - Objective 1b: When appropriate, MCBH will hire and retain diverse or bilingual staff to work in our programs in order to provide services and information to the client and family in their preferred language and preferred cultural setting.
 MET - Objective 1c: MCBH will ensure that the crisis line is culturally-sensitive to all persons utilizing these services, and clients receive services in their preferred language.
 MET - Objective 1d: Trainings for interpreters to ensure that MCBH's bilingual staff have professional development opportunities related to the use of terminology and medical Spanish.
 MET - Objective 1e: Training for all staff on how to use an interpreter to ensure that the client experience of having an interpreter is welcoming and clear.
-MET - Objective 1f: Training of all staff on cultural competence, including the CLAS standards.
+MET - Objective 1f: Training of all staff on cultural competence, focusing on the CLAS standards.
 MET - Objective 1g: Monitoring of contract providers (staff of North American Mental Health Services) to ensure they receive annual cultural competence training.
-NOT MET
+MET

 - MCBH offers all informing materials and other critical documents in both English and Spanish and the department has a diverse staff that is approximately 40% bilingual English/Spanish speakers.
 Additional languages spoken among staff members include Korean, Tagalog, and Mandarin. - MCBH staffs its crisis line with bilingual staff members as frequently as possible.
-In the cases that a bilingual staff member is not on call and interpretation services are needed, staff are trained in the use of an interpreter and have access to the Language Line. - MCBH continually strives to expand the number of services we have available in Spanish in an effort to continue to improve mental health access for Hispanic/Latinx and monolingual Spanish speaking clients. - All MCBH staff members received training on how to use an interpreter and all bilingual staff members received training on how to serve as an interpreter in Fall 2022 and Fall 2023.
-In Fall 2023, these trainings were opened to other County departments as well. - MCBH trained all staff on the CLAS standards in December 2022 - MCBH was unable to ensure that its contract provider, North American Mental Health Services, completed its annual cultural competence training for FY 22/23.
-Steps are in place to have them complete a cultural competence training in FY 23-24.
+In the cases that a bilingual staff member is not on call and interpretation services are needed, staff are trained in the use of an interpreter and have access to the Language Line. - MCBH continually strives to expand the number of services we have available in Spanish in an effort to continue to improve mental health access for Hispanic/Latinx and monolingual Spanish speaking clients. - All MCBH staff members received training on how to use an interpreter and all bilingual staff members received training on how to serve as an interpreter in Fall 2023 and Fall 2024.
+In Fall 2023, these trainings were opened to other County departments as well. - MCBH trained all staff on the CLAS standards in December 2023 and December 2024 - MCBH ensured that its contract provider, North American Mental Health Services, completed its annual cultural competence training for FY 23-24.